martaGG/S2D2_R/README.md

 -If an integer Nmin is supplied, eps must also be supplied.

 #### Qlim
-limit of Q parameter for automated eps and Nmin value
+limit of Q parameter for considering a region structured, and calculate automatically the eps and Nmin values according to the procedure, as described in González et al. 2020.

+We note that the classical limit Q parameter for structured regions is 0.8, and that a conservative limit of 0.7 avoids the possibility of analyising a region withous structure (as described in Gonzalez et al. 2020)

 #### signif
 If float, user supplied value (in percentage) required for structure retrieval